 The mixed blanket method requires to rake or till 6 inches of soil and then apply the sealant as if you were seeding or fertilizing.
 Rake again to mix the bentonite into the ground and compact the ground.
 Remember to add the water in a steady flow to prevent disturbing the layer of product you just created.

-There are 2 categories of pond sealer products: active and passive.
-Bentonite is an active pond sealer, which means it interacts with the environment to create a watertight seal that prevents leakage.
+There are 2 categories of pond sealant products: active and passive.
+Bentonite is an active pond sealant, which means it interacts with the environment to create a watertight seal that prevents leakage.
 In the same category, we find polymeric pond sealants like Soilfloc, which makes them our best competition (yes, we respect them and we’re not afraid to talk about them).

-Polymer products usually come in parts, a format that requires you to apply part A and then, part B. With bentonite, you have a single application and that’s it.
+Polymer products were designed for wet applications, so bentonite pond sealer will always beat them if the pond is dry.
+If your pond has water, bentonite can still be a good pond sealer in several cases like when there are holes dug by rodents, for sealing dams or embankments and for identified isolated leaks.
+Polymers usually come in parts, a format that requires you to apply part A and then, part B. With bentonite, you have a single application and that’s it.
 No parts, no complication.

 We provide full service to fix leaky ponds and lakes.
 We’ll supply the necessary equipment, operators, and mineral to seal your pond and offer you a turnkey job.

 Lone Star GTC, LLC

 Texas Wholesaler Supplier for Bentonite Mineral